xfgusta/execdir/README.md

 $ execdir -r nq
 ```

-There's also a symlink called **xdir**, so you can type less using it.
+There's also a symlink called **x**, so you can type less using it.

 ## Installation